OpenEvalProject/evals/manuscripts/elife-80328/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/80328/elife-80328-fig6-v2.jpg)

-**Figure 6.:** 50 values for mutant virus cultures.EC50 values were determined for a subset of the selected virus cultures against a panel of inhibitors (n = 50).
+**Figure 6.:** EC50 values were determined for a subset of the selected virus cultures against a panel of inhibitors (n = 50).
 For (A–E), the EC50 data were pooled using the same methods and sample numbers as in Figure 5.
 The highest level of resistance recorded was 100 µM.
 The Mann–Whitney rank-sum test was used to assess differences in EC50 values.
 Error bars show standard deviation.

-## DRV favors the I84V pathway
+### DRV favors the I84V pathway

 DRV has a butyl group at the R1 position, smaller than the R1-1 methylbutyl in the UMASS-1 through -5 series.
 We carried out five selections with DRV where the final inhibitor concentration reached greater than 1 μM.
 One DRV selection was carried out in parallel with each of the two different selections with the UMASS inhibitors (Figure 2A); both of these selections resulted in the appearance of the I84V mutation as defining the resistance pathway.
 Three additional selections were done in parallel with DRV and starting with the mixture of the 26 isogenic mutants; all three selections reached the level of 5 μM as the highest drug concentration.
 Two of these selections used the I84V pathway to resistance, while one of the selections used the I50V pathway to resistance (Figure 2—figure supplement 4).
 Thus, four of five independent selection with DRV favored the resistance pathway I84V, associated with a smaller R1 constituent.
 These results add further evidence for the size of the R1 moiety strongly influencing the resistance pathway.

-## The I84V pathway and the I50V pathway differentially select for Gag cleavage site mutations
+### The I84V pathway and the I50V pathway differentially select for Gag cleavage site mutations

 Cleavage site mutations are seen during selection for resistance to protease inhibitors (Su et al., 2019).
 This can be viewed as protease-substrate coevolution, and the effect is most apparent at the cleavage sites flanking the spacer peptide SP2 in Gag (NC/SP2 and SP2/p6) (Kolli et al., 2006; Kolli et al., 2014; Kolli et al., 2009; Lee et al., 2012; Özen et al., 2011; Özen et al., 2012; Özen et al., 2014; Prabu-Jeyabalan et al., 2004).
 We sequenced the protease cleavage sites encoded in the viral gag gene in the pools of selected viruses where the inhibitor concentration had reached a level of greater than 1 µM (Figure 7A).
 An analysis of four cultures that had I84V as the major resistance mutation showed they all had a mutation at the NC/SP2 cleavage site at position P2, with a change from the wild-type alanine amino acid to either of the larger aliphatic amino acids valine or isoleucine.
 In addition, three of the four I84V cultures had a mutation at the adjacent SP2/p6 cleavage site, either at P1' (leucine to phenylalanine) or P5' (proline to leucine).
 Conversely, all seven cultures where the I50V mutation was the major resistance mutation there was a mutation in the SP2/p6 cleavage site, but not in the NC/SP2 site.
 Finally, in the three cultures where the protease evolved both the I50V and I84V mutations, Gag mutations were observed only at the SP2/p6 cleavage site (the presence or absence of the NC/SP2 mutation in the I84V cultures but not in the I84V/I50V cultures has a p value of 0.03 in a Fisher’s exact test).
 Two of three cultures with both I84V and I50V had both the P1' (leucine to phenylalanine) and P5' (proline to leucine) mutations.
 In contrast, mutations at both P1' and P5' together were underrepresented in the cultures with only I50V.
 An examination of the modeling (Figure 7B) suggests that the NC/SP2 mutation at P2 in the presence of the I84V mutation may engage I50 to replace the lost interaction with I84V as it moves away from the P2 sidechain by shortening (I to V); this would explain the absence of this cleavage site mutation in the double protease mutant (I50V/I84V) since the shortening of both protease sidechains provides too little interaction with the longer P2 sidechain.
 The P1' and P5' mutations in the SP2/P6 site appear to act in a complementary way as typically only one is seen with either the I50V or the I84V mutant proteases (Figure 7C).
 The SP2/p6 P1' and P5' mutations engage the protease by different mechanisms (Özen et al., 2014) suggesting their effects are additive; thus in these selections the single mutation at P1' or P5' may be sufficient to recover an appropriate rate of cleavage with either the I84V or the I50V mutant protease, but the additive effects of the P1' and P5' mutations may be needed to rescue cleavage by the I50V/I84V mutant protease.

 ![Figure 7.](https://cdn.elifesciences.org/articles/80328/elife-80328-fig7-v2.jpg)

 **Figure 7.:** (A) Culture names, final inhibitor concentration, and resistance pathway are shown.
 Changes in amino acid sequence are shown for the NC/SP2 and SP2/p6 cleavage sites.
 (B) P2 substitution in the NC/SP2 cleavage site with the I84V mutation modeled.
 Subsite structure was modeled using the original structure (PDB: 1KJH) and mutating the P2 position in the subsite pocket from alanine to valine.
 (C) P1' change in the SP2/p6 cleavage site with either the I84V mutation or the I50V mutations modeled.
-Subsite structure was modeled using the original structure (PDB: 1KJF) and mutating the P1’ position from leucine to phenylalanine.Figure 7—source data 1.
+Subsite structure was modeled using the original structure (PDB: 1KJF) and mutating the P1’ position from leucine to phenylalanine.

 ## Discussion